-On behalf of the more than 373,000 members of the Fraternal Order of Police, I hope that you will cosponsor this bill in this Congress-it was important to the people in your district then and it is still important to them now.
+On behalf of the more than 373,000 members of the Fraternal Order of Police, I hope that you will cosponsor this bill in this Congress.
 If I can be of any help or provide additional information about the bill, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.